lachatak/mrd-parser/README.md

 Armed with my new book/knowledge I started to think about a potential pet project what I can use to sink my teeth into the topic more.
 One of my colleagues - Tomek - suggested me to play with the [machine readable travel documents format](https://en.wikipedia.org/wiki/Machine-readable_passport) and try to write a parser for it.
 It seemed to be a brilliant idea.
 I literally spent days and nights to come up with a reasonable solution.
 It gave me good opportunity to pull in [Cats](http://typelevel.org/cats/) as well to start get used to it in this post scalaz world.

 My solution was nearly ready but one feature was missing.
 I wanted to use *hlist.Intersection* to remove items from my generic representation before it is converted to the final case class.
 The modification was a minor change but the impact was tremendous.
 My test class didn't seem to compile.
-I mean **there wasn't any error from the compiler but instead it was compiling the test class for hours turning my Mac to a central heating system**...
+I mean **there wasn't any error from the compiler but instead it was compiling the test class for hours turning my Mac into a central heating system**...
 I was experimenting with the solution and the number of fields in the target case class and it turned out that every additional field roughly doubles the compile time. *By the time I had 5 fields it was already 9-10 minutes!!
 And I needed 11 fields*...
 Good luck!

 I was very dissappointed.
 Then I was attending [Miles's presentation](https://skillsmatter.com/skillscasts/9043-typelevel-scala-rebooted) at the ScalaX 2016 and I saw the light at the end of the tunnel.
 I didn't know that time if it was really the end of the tunnel or just a fast train runnig towards me.
 I thought that instead of using Lightbend Scala may be I have to give a try to Typelevel Scala.
 It ment to contain some fixes and improvements on top of Lightbend Scala.
 Unfortunately it couldn't solve the issue.
 For the real break through I had to wait till last week.